n0rthface43/Ball/_posts/2024-11-11-Creating-a-metric.md

 Lorenzo Insigne will cost around 60 m euros, and he will demand a high salary.
 He will be the most likely to produce most direct-expected assist per 90 from our targets.
 He also have played a lot of minutes, which makes him a safr option.
 Isaac Success is a budget option, with great numbers, but low minutes.

 ### Summarize
+Analyzing the results still gave valuable insight about the Direct - expected assist.
+Findings suggest penetrating and creative passes (smartpass) and the importance of getting into areas close to goal for start location, and in front of goal for end location was important.
 Developing a machine learning model and create this metric was a great learning experience.
-I still would not use it for scouting, because a scouting metric should include events after the ball get into dangerous areas too.
-Analyzing the results still gave valuable information about the the smart pass as only pass type and the numbers showed the importance of getting close to goal before the final pass.
+I still would not use it for scouting, because I think such a metric metric should include events after the ball get into dangerous areas.
 Thanks to Ágúst and Nicole for great help in the process!

 Sources
 Maric, R. (2014).
 The Half-Spaces. https://spielverlagerung.com/2014/09/16/the-half-spaces/